College of Graduate Studies and Research

 Special Education: Adapted Curriculum K-12

 Thank you for your interest in the Special Education, Adapted Curriculum program offered through Radford University and the Virginia Consortium for Teacher Preparation in Special Education Adapted Curriculum: Supporting Students with Severe Disabilities and Autism.
-Other members of the consortium include George Mason University, James Madison University, Norfolk State University and Virginia Commonwealth University.
+Other members of the consortium include George Mason University, James Madison University, Norfolk State University, Old Dominion University, and Virginia Commonwealth University.

 Although our coursework is delivered through a combination of hybrid and distance-learning approaches, we stress the importance of hands-on experiences.
 We use real-time, interactive, multipoint video conference and face-to-face instruction and interactive course management to build a single virtual “classroom” among participants at each of the six universities.